 We don’t have a choice about Death’s place in our life, but we do have a choice in the relationship that we make with Death.
 So much of the language of Death is filled with the metaphor of battle, but when we make Death our enemy we will fail.
 We will never conquer Death.

-Making Death our enemy closes us off to the generativity that we might learn from its dark transitions.
-Each card in this reading had a deeper teacher card below, and The Empress in the form of Miriam of the Waters flowed below this Death card.
+Making Death our enemy closes us off from what we might learn from its dark transitions.
+Each card in this reading had a deeper teacher card below.
+The Empress in the form of Miriam of the Waters flowed below Death as our Fate.

-Unlike his sister, the place of Moses burial is a mystery according to the Bible.
-The rabbinical literature fills in this gap with the story that inspires the Raziel’s image of Death.
+Unlike his sister, Moses’ burial place is a mystery in to the Bible.
+The rabbinical literature fills this gap with the story that inspired the Raziel’s image of Death.
 Here as he approaches his death, Moses stands in the embrace of the Shekhinah, the Divine Feminine.
-He faces the unknown and takes a step toward it held and supported by the Shekninah’s wings.
+He faces the unknown and takes a step forward held and supported by the Shekninah’s wings.
 In one version of the story, Moses is kissed by the Shekinah and his body lifts away.
-There was no burial; Moses ascended on the wings of the Divine as a reward his faithful service to God and his people.
+There was no burial; Moses ascended on the wings of the Divine as a reward for his faithful service to God and his people.

 Moses’ face is serious.
 He is looking into the unknown with a certain watchfulness.
-He doesn’t know what to do next, but he is paying attention to what is coming so he can meet it.
+He may not know what to do next, but he is paying attention so he can meet what is coming.
 While we are unwise to make Death our enemy, we don’t know Death well enough to make It our friend.
 We know our friends so can be familiar with them.
 We won’t know Death until we cross Its threshold.
-Moses attitude in this image shows a way to make that crossing: by paying attention to the unknown coming so that It can be give a proper greeting.
+Moses’ attitude in this image shows a way to make that crossing: by paying attention to the unknown coming so that It can be given a proper greeting.

 Our Destiny is to stand before something greater than ourselves.